The Infrastructure Funding and Financing Act 2020

 Crown Infrastructure Partners

 Crown Infrastructure Partners (CIP’s) role is to work with central government, local government, developers and land owners to assess the feasibility of an IFF transaction and advance the transaction through the process (including raising of finance).
-For further information on using the Act, please visit Crown Infrastructure Partners website.(external link)
+For further information on using the Act, please visit the Crown Infrastructure Partners website(external link)